This function is useful to determine whether a GnuTLS function

-This function provides information about the internals of the record
+It provides information about the internals of the record

 protocol and is only useful if a prior gnutls function call, e.g.

 GNUTLS_E_INTERRUPTED or GNUTLS_E_AGAIN.
-In such a
+After such an interrupt

 applications may call select() or poll() before restoring the

-interrupted gnutls function.
+interrupted GnuTLS function.

 This function's output is unreliable if you are using the same

-session in different threads, for sending and receiving.
+session in different threads for sending and receiving.

 This page is part of the GnuTLS (GnuTLS Transport Layer Security